Chen-XueWen/sharepoint-rescue/README.md

 A robust JavaScript tool designed to download **all visible files** from a SharePoint/OneDrive page directly to your local file system.
 ![Sharepoint Rescue Sample Screenshot](sharepointrescue.png) **Note: It works in the classic sharepoint view only.
-Do not support recursive downloading of folders yet but it is a small update.**
+Does not support recursive downloading of folders yet but it is a small update.**

 ## 💡 Motivation